jlpanetta1681/Joe-s-Python-Hangman/README.md

 My version of a hngman game wioth some borrowed icons and images I am working on generating a random word now.
 I am walso going to try this game in Javascript

-Im trying to commit and push top the repo
+Im trying to commit and push top the repo adding som e words just to save a change